Charles-Dsouza3/EmpathixAI/README.md

 ```

 LLM calls are mocked in the test suite — tests validate application logic (routing, DB writes, error handling), not third-party API availability, and run in seconds with no network calls.

+## Deployment

+- *Frontend:* deployed on Vercel, auto-deploying from main
+- *Backend:* deployed on Render as a free-tier web service

+*Known free-tier behavior:* the Render backend spins down after 15 minutes of inactivity and takes 30–60 seconds to wake on the next request.
+In a production setting this would run on an always-on instance.

 ## Design Decisions Worth Knowing